Exact Label Recovery in Euclidean Random Graphs: Introduction

 To show the negative side of the information-theoretic threshold (namely, that no algorithm succeeds below the purported threshold), we employ the framework of Abbe et al \citep{Abbe2021}.
 Essentially, it is enough to show that a given vertex is misclassified by the genie estimator with probability $\omega(1/n)$.
 In turn, the probability of misclassification can be lower-bounded in a unified way by employing a Cram\'er lower bound.
 The bound is tight enough to yield a sharp information-theoretic threshold for exact recovery.

 However, there is one important caveat in our results: we assume a certain distinctness of the distributions that govern the pairwise observations between vertices.
-Namely, for each vertex of community $i$, the underlying distributions of its pairwise observations with a vertex of community $r$ and community $s$, for $r\neq s$, must be distinct.
-The distinctness assumption is crucial for the success of the propagation procedure.
+This assumption is crucial for the success of our algorithm.
 Unfortunately, there are many interesting special cases of our geometric inference problem which fail to satisfy the distinctness assumption, such as the GSBM with $k \geq 3$ communities, where all intra-community edge probabilities are equal to $p$ and all inter-community edge probabilities are equal to $q$.
 Notably, this special case of the SBM (without underlying geometry) also precludes spectral algorithms; see \cite{Abbe2020} for a discussion of this difficulty.